smikitky/chatgpt-md-translator/README.md

 Shortcuts (in brackets) are available.
 This is the setting that has the greatest impact on translation accuracy (and price!).
 If you try to access a model to which you don't have access yet, you will get an error saying that model 'XYZ' does not exist.

-Although GPT-4 is much smarter, it is slower and &gt;10 times more expensive than GPT-3.
+Although GPT-4 is much smarter, it is slower and much more expensive than GPT-3.
 Try using the GPT-3 model first, especially while you are experimenting with this tool.
 It's recommended to set the usage limit to a reasonable amount (e.g., $10) on the OpenAI's account management page.

 ### Fragment Size (`FRAGMENT_TOKEN_SIZE`)